Skip to content

 Baseline — the floor

-Pushed Authorization Requests (PAR), PKCE, DPoP or mTLS, ES256 / PS256 signing, exact redirect_uri matching, private_key_jwt / mTLS client authentication.
+Pushed Authorization Requests (PAR), PKCE, DPoP or mTLS, ES256 OP signing, FAPI-safe client-side signing algorithms, exact redirect_uri matching, private_key_jwt / mTLS client authentication.
 This is the floor for any FAPI 2.0 deployment.

 Message Signing — non-repudiation